Impetigo: Differential diagnosis

+A visual progression section may be used to illustrate the typical development of impetigo lesions, which can assist in clinical recognition and differentiation of subtypes.

+In non-bullous impetigo, early lesions typically begin as erythematous macules or papules that progress to small vesicles or pustules.
+These lesions subsequently rupture, resulting in the formation of characteristic honey-colored crusts.

+In bullous impetigo, lesions are characterized by the rapid formation of flaccid bullae filled with clear or yellow fluid.
+These bullae rupture more easily than those in non-bullous forms, leaving superficial erosions and a thin crust.
+Surrounding erythema is often minimal compared with non-bullous impetigo.

+A comparative visual representation of non-bullous and bullous impetigo may improve diagnostic accuracy and aid in distinguishing between the two forms in clinical practice.

 Prevention

 To prevent the spread of impetigo the skin and any open wounds should be kept clean and covered.
 Care should be taken to keep fluids from an infected person away from the skin of a non-infected person.
 Washing hands, linens, and affected areas will lower the likelihood of contact with infected fluids.
 Scratching can spread the sores; keeping nails short will reduce the chances of spreading.
 Infected people should avoid contact with others and eliminate sharing of clothing or linens.
 Children with impetigo can return to school 24 hours after starting antibiotic therapy as long as their draining lesions are covered.

 Treatment

 Antibiotics, either as a cream or by mouth, are usually prescribed.
 Mild cases may be treated with mupirocin ointments.
 In 95% of cases, a single seven-day antibiotic course results in resolution in children.
 It has been advocated that topical antiseptics are inferior to topical antibiotics, and therefore should not be used as a replacement.
 However, the National Institute for Health and Care Excellence (NICE) as of February 2020 recommends a hydrogen peroxide 1% cream antiseptic rather than topical antibiotics for localised non-bullous impetigo in otherwise well individuals.
 This recommendation is part of an effort to reduce the overuse of antimicrobials that may contribute to the development of resistant organisms such as MRSA.

 More severe cases require oral antibiotics, such as dicloxacillin, flucloxacillin, or erythromycin.
 Alternatively, amoxicillin combined with clavulanate potassium, cephalosporins (first-generation) and many others may also be used as an antibiotic treatment.
 Alternatives for people who are seriously allergic to penicillin or infections with methicillin-resistant Staphococcus aureus include doxycycline, clindamycin, and trimethoprim-sulphamethoxazole, although doxycycline should not be used in children under the age of eight years old due to the risk of drug-induced tooth discolouration.
 When streptococci alone are the cause, penicillin is the drug of choice.
 When the condition presents with ulcers, valacyclovir, an antiviral, may be given in case a viral infection is causing the ulcer.

+The mass administration of the drug ivermectin is sometimes used to prevent cases in high-prevalence settings such as Fiji, where impetigo is commonly a scabies sequela.